What Is Micro-Segmentation?

 Micro-segmentation evolved from a need to secure data centers, applications, and workloads from advanced threats that would breach the perimeter and move laterally without detection.
 Also, as workloads became more dynamic and began to spread across the cloud, it was becoming impossible to apply security policies consistently across the network.

 While no security solution can claim 100 percent breach protection, micro-segmentation provides security professionals with the tools needed to see, detect, contain, and prevent cyber threats much faster than before.
-That’s why Gartner recently recommended micro-segmentation as one of the top 10 security projects CISOs should focus on to reduce risk and make a large impact on the business.
+Gartner recommends micro-segmentation as one of the top 10 security projects CISOs should focus on in 2019 to reduce risk and make a large impact on the business.

 - Approaches to Micro-Segmentation

-Host-based micro-segmentation: Host-based micro-segmentation uses the native firewall functionality built in the operating system to provide distributed and fine-grained micro-segmentation.
+Host-based micro-segmentation: This approach is made possible when micro-segmentation is implemented using a software-defined framework.
+It leverages the native firewall functionality built in the workloads to provide distributed and fine-grained policy controls.
 Using an agent, host-based micro-segmentation can be implemented across data centers, cloud, bare metal, and hybrid environments.
-Host-based micro-segmentation is built on a zero-trust security architecture and includes a single-pane-of-glass to manage, orchestrate, and automate resource access policies across dynamic application environments.

 Advanced cyberthreats and the emergence of the cloud have rendered traditional micro-segmentation using VLAN/ACLs, switches, and network firewalls inadequate since this approach cannot protect applications and workloads in dynamic, hybrid environments.